Friday 4 August 2017

 Demographic Change and Spatial Performance – Multiresidential Housing

-Presented by Tarsha Finney, Senior Lecturer, School of Architecture, University of Technology, Sydney
+Tarsha Finney, Senior Lecturer, School of Architecture, University of Technology, Sydney

 Globally, alpha cities such as London, New York, San Francisco and Hong Kong, as well as Sydney and Melbourne, are dealing with an acute issue of housing affordability.
 One of the consequences of this is the absence of spatial experimentation into how we organize ourselves into novel and new collectives of intimacy and care.
 This matters given the kind of demographic change going on in all these cities: ageing populations, the rise of people living alone and the existential crises of isolation and loneliness emerging as a result; separated and blended families and the new condition of the “mobile child” moving between households, and the pressure this is placing on transport networks and family budgets; and transformations in labour that are demanding a newly mobile and dynamic workforce.
 All these changes are asking new things of our housing, and of how we collectively organize ourselves.
 This presentation will look at where one might begin to see spatial and organizational experimentation in housing, considering particularly what the conditions for its emergence are and how we might cultivate these.